 Examples of minor words include short prepositions, coordinating conjunctions, subordinating conjunctions, and articles.
 Major words need to be capitalized, and minor words are not capitalized.

 Remember that there are situations where minor words will be capitalized in accordance with the bullet point rules above.
+You might also find our explainer on if it is capitalized in a title helpful.

 Capitalize the Word “Are” in Title Case